Contact & Hours

 Educational Goal: The academic objective that a student plans to achieve at LAVC and beyond.

-Electives: Courses of personal interest to the student which is not a general education or major requirement, but could be used toward the 60-unit graduation requirement or the transferable unit minimum.
+Electives: Courses of personal interest to the student which are not a general education or major requirements, but could be used toward the 60-unit graduation requirement or the transferable unit minimum.